Reinforced concrete: Non-steel reinforcement

 Plastic reinforcement often is stronger, or at least has a better strength to weight ratio than reinforcing steels.
 Also, because it resists corrosion, it does not need a protective concrete cover as thick as steel reinforcement does (typically 30 to 50 mm or more).
-FRP-reinforced structures therefore can be lighter and last longer.
-Accordingly, for some applications the whole-life cost will be price-competitive with steel-reinforced concrete.
+FRP-reinforced structures can therefore be lighter and last longer.
+Accordingly, for some applications, the whole-life cost will be price-competitive with steel-reinforced concrete.

 The material properties of FRP or GRP bars differ markedly from steel, so there are differences in the design considerations.
 FRP or GRP bars have relatively higher tensile strength but lower stiffness, so that deflections are likely to be higher than for equivalent steel-reinforced units.
 Structures with internal FRP reinforcement typically have an elastic deformability comparable to the plastic deformability (ductility) of steel reinforced structures.
 Failure in either case is more likely to occur by compression of the concrete than by rupture of the reinforcement.
 Deflection is always a major design consideration for reinforced concrete.
-Deflection limits are set to ensure that crack widths in steel-reinforced concrete are controlled to prevent water, air or other aggressive substances reaching the steel and causing corrosion.
+Deflection limits are set to ensure that crack widths in steel-reinforced concrete are controlled to prevent water, air or other aggressive substances from reaching the steel and causing corrosion.
 For FRP-reinforced concrete, aesthetics and possibly water-tightness will be the limiting criteria for crack width control.
 FRP rods also have relatively lower compressive strengths than steel rebar, and accordingly require different design approaches for reinforced concrete columns.

-One drawback to the use of FRP reinforcement is their limited fire resistance.
+One drawback to the use of FRP reinforcement is its limited fire resistance.
 Where fire safety is a consideration, structures employing FRP have to maintain their strength and the anchoring of the forces at temperatures to be expected in the event of fire.
 For purposes of fireproofing, an adequate thickness of cement concrete cover or protective cladding is necessary.
 The addition of 1 kg/m3 of polypropylene fibers to concrete has been shown to reduce spalling during a simulated fire.
 (The improvement is thought to be due to the formation of pathways out of the bulk of the concrete, allowing steam pressure to dissipate.)

 Another problem is the effectiveness of shear reinforcement.
 FRP rebar stirrups formed by bending before hardening generally perform relatively poorly in comparison to steel stirrups or to structures with straight fibers.
-When strained, the zone between the straight and curved regions are subject to strong bending, shear, and longitudinal stresses.
+When strained, the zone between the straight and curved regions is subject to strong bending, shear, and longitudinal stresses.
 Special design techniques are necessary to deal with such problems.

 There is growing interest in applying external reinforcement to existing structures using advanced materials such as composite (fiberglass, basalt, carbon) rebar, which can impart exceptional strength.
 Worldwide, there are a number of brands of composite rebar recognized by different countries, such as Aslan, DACOT, V-rod, and ComBar.
-The number of projects using composite rebar increases day by day around the world, in countries ranging from USA, Russia, and South Korea to Germany.
+The number of projects using composite rebar increases day by day around the world, in countries including the USA, Russia, South Korea and Germany.